Code-Institute-Submissions/Tess2019-your_lucky_dog_AugResub/README.md

 ## Project
 This Milestone project is an e-commerce website.
 My inspiration comes from the love for my dog and the fun of buying stuff for him.
+A dog is a family member and should also have stuff for there own, and why not a comfy dog bed.
-This Application will allow an admin to store and manipulate data records.
-Also allow users to read about dog beds, purchase them and update or delete products in the shopping basket on your lucky dog website.
+This project has not been given the time that i wanted and it deserves.
+But i had to resubmit it for it is a course project.
+An  i will do an update later on
-The site is created on a full stack Django framework, deployed on Heroku and uses AWS S3 to host media and static files.
-While working locally it uses the Sqlite3 database, but when deployed to Heroku a Postgres database.
-Full authentication on site is provided by Django Allauth.
-Super users have availability to add, edit and delete items.
+Read about dog beds, purchase them and update or delete products in the shopping basket on your lucky dog website.

 ![landingpage](imagesreadme4/landingpage.jpg)

 My [wireframe](wireframes/wireframe-ms4.png)

 ## UX